 Departments should inform first-time vendors that certain information is required before a payment can be issued.
 Information for new vendors must be submitted online via the 'Rice Vendor Payables' portal.
 The link is located above.

-- Departments can request a completed W-9 form (US) or W8-BEN (Foreign) from new vendors and upload the form on behalf of the vendor or
+- Departments can request a completed W-9 form (US), W8-BEN (Foreign Individuals), or W-8BEN-E (Foreign Companies) from new vendors and upload the form on behalf of the vendor or

 - Vendors may access the site directly to download a blank form or upload a completed form.

 All new vendors (vendors not paid by Rice in the past)

 must be verified and entered into the Banner financial system by the